 |Hearing Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart indicate, Indiana has improved in the past 8 years.
-Indiana is has a better approval rating than the national average when it comes to approvals at the Hearing level.
+As the table and the below chart indicate, Indiana has improved in the past 2 years.
+Indiana has a slightly better approval rating than the national average when it comes to approvals at the Hearing level.
 In 2020, Indiana ranked 13th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Indiana are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Indiana may have a significant bearing on your chances for approval.